-How to Invest Money for College and Why It’s Important
+How to Invest Money for Your Kid’s College Today

 The Impact of Investing Money for College Early

-However, the more powerful factor is compounding returns.
+And here is where we get into the beauty of compound interest.
 By starting early, you allow your money to grow for a longer period of time.
 In the first year, your money will earn returns.
 In the second year, those returns from the first year will now be part of your starting balance in Year 2 and will earn additional returns.
 Compounding returns allow your money to grow to larger amounts the longer you can leave your money invested.

 The Effects of Compounding Interest

 Here’s a quick example that shows the impact of when you start investing for your child’s college education.
-The example assumes that you start investing on the child’s birthday of the stated year and that you invest $250 per month, every month until your child turns 18 with eight percent returns.
+The example assumes that you start investing on the child’s birthday of the stated year and that you invest $250 per month, every month until your child turns 18, with 8 percent returns.
 The numbers were calculated using Dave Ramsey’s online investment calculator.

 |Child’s Age When Investment of $250 per Month Starts||Total Value of Contributions||Total Value at Age 18 Assuming 8 Percent Returns|